 Green beans are also laden with generous helpings of riboflavin, thiamin, iron, and potassium.

 According to PurringPal, cucumbers have several health benefits which affect both humans and cats.
-Eating cucumbers reduces the risk of several types of cancer, as well as provides much-needed high-doses of Vitamin K.
+Eating cucumbers reduce the risk of several types of cancer, as well as provides much-needed high-doses of Vitamin K.

 Cucumbers are also rich in other essential Vitamins such as A, C, and folic acid.
 They have high water content and can make for a cool, refreshing snack on a scorching summer day.